+Bex and I managed to sneak off for a spa break recently – you can read all about it in this blog post.
 The majority of the “social media friends” I haven’t met in real life, I met through blogging or via baby groups when I was expecting back in 2010-2012.
 Some of them have helped me deal with my son’s Autism diagnosis, my Mum’s death and other problems I’ve encountered in the past 7 years.
-They have gone above and beyond what I’d expect “real life” friends to do, which somehow made it even more amazing.
+They have gone above and beyond what I’d expect from “real life” friendships, which somehow made it even more amazing.
 I for one am a big advocate for making online friends – as long as you do it safely!
 I’d never just add someone random, and always meet somewhere very public if I do meet them in real life.

 What I Want From My Friends

 For me, friendship is a two way street.
 I like to listen to friends’ problems and help them solve them.
-I like to meet up for a brew and a catch up.
+Meeting up for a brew and a catch up is something else I love to do with friends.
 I like checking in to see how they are doing, just as much as I like them to return the favour.
-I am a firm believer in “a problem shared is a problem halved” and having someone to confide in and moan to about whatever is going on in my world is a huge help to me mentally.
+Personally, I am a firm believer in “a problem shared is a problem halved” and having someone to confide in and moan to about whatever is going on in my world is a huge help to me mentally.
 I want the same things I give, I guess… Trust, honesty, kindness, empathy.
 I am extremely lucky to have a group of friends who are all of that and much much more.

 I have, in the past had to cut people from my life who were definitely not a positive influence.
 While it was hard at the time, I am a better person for it.